DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 the hashing function from the code and then using the rte_hash_add_with_hash()/rte_hash_lookup_with_hash() functions instead of the functions which do the hashing internally, such as rte_hash_add()/rte_hash_lookup().

-*   Depending upon the hardware in use, and the number of Intel® DPDK processes used, it may not be possible to have HPET timers available in each Intel® DPDK instance.
+*   Depending upon the hardware in use, and the number of DPDK processes used, it may not be possible to have HPET timers available in each DPDK instance.
-    The minimum number of HPET comparators available to Linux* userspace can be just a single comparator, which means that only the first, primary Intel® DPDK process instance can open and mmap  /dev/hpet.
+    The minimum number of HPET comparators available to Linux* userspace can be just a single comparator, which means that only the first, primary DPDK process instance can open and mmap  /dev/hpet.
-    If the number of required Intel® DPDK processes exceeds that of the number of available HPET comparators, the TSC (which is the default timer in this release) must be used as a time source across all processes instead of the HPET.
+    If the number of required DPDK processes exceeds that of the number of available HPET comparators, the TSC (which is the default timer in this release) must be used as a time source across all processes instead of the HPET.

 .. |multi_process_memory| image:: img/multi_process_memory.svg